-The second feature of SEMIPs App is the structural equation modeling (SEM).
-SEM is a statistical modeling approach that focuses on the study of complex cause-effect hypotheses about the mechanisms operating in systems, it useful when some variables are not directly measurable often used in clinical psychology research (Lin, Chiang et al. 2013).
-We implement the SEM with lavaan package (Rosseel 2018) to provide a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
+The second feature of SEMIPs App is the structural equation modeling (SEM).(Lin, Chiang et al. 2013)We implement the SEM with lavaan package (Rosseel 2018) to provide a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
+T-scores and/or normalized RNA levels of two upstream regulators are the two input variables, while the outcome variable is the value of the RNA expression level of a chosen downstream reporter gene that are expected to be regulated by the two upstream regulators.
 The app comes with a sample data file “app_installation_dir/dataSEM/sampleDAT.txt”.
 When the SEM tab is selected (Figure 2), this data will be loaded, users can select three variables from the drop-down list to test the SEM model.
 The SEMIPs App also provides a data file template “app_installation_dir/dataSEM/_sampleDAT.txt” that users can modify and save as “sampleDAT.txt” to overwrite the default data.
 As a result, users’ data will be loaded when the App is launched next time.
 Users can save the modeling figure and all fitting statistics from the app.

 Bootstrap Simulation

-The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on any downstream system.
-We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Supplementary Figure 1), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
-For this feature, it is assumed that the users have successfully run a T score analysis.
+The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on the proposed genetic network such as removing a downstream molecular pathway or the gene signature of a downstream effector from the upstream regulator.
+We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Figure 3), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
+For this feature, it is assumed that the users have successfully run a T-score analysis.
 The users also need to enter the signatures associated with the downstream system of interest to evaluate.
 To improve the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
 This feature involves bootstrapping simulation, it needs multicore hardware and can take more times depending on how many iterations users choose.

 Sample Data